Queen Street, Little Hulton, Salford M38 0WHEmail:

 When using RWI to write the children will:

 During Key Stage 2 pupils read enthusiastically a range of materials and use their knowledge of words, sentences and texts to understand and respond to the meaning.
 They increase their ability to read challenging and lengthy texts independently.
 They reflect on the meaning of texts, analysing and discussing them with others.

 Across the whole school, children have a guided reading session with a teacher.
 This is where children have opportunity to discuss various learning challenges in a supportive way delving in between the lines to gain further meaning, inference and deduction.
-Children are also taught to look for meaning beyond the literacy and make connections between different parts of texts.
-Also, comprehension is taught once a week in every year group from Year 1 to Year 6 embedding all of their learning.
+Children are also taught to look for meaning beyond the literal and make connections between different parts of texts.
+In addition to this, comprehension is taught once a week in every year group from Year 1 to Year 6 embedding all of their learning.